DAC Education

 Deliberate attacks - how even basic first aid can help mass casualties.

-Being a first aider can greater increase the chances of survival before the emergency services arrive on a mass casualty scene.
+first aiders can greater increase the chances of survival before the emergency services arrive.

 *Images are taken from a training day and it is not a real life situation*